BFTrick/presentation-wc-dfw-2014/presentation-wc-dfw-2014.md

 * Hosted Payment

 ^ There are four types of e-commerce solutions you can use.
 I'm going to go into the specific solutions in just a sec but this presentation is going to be more about the types of solutions not the specific solutions.

+^ Really what's most important is to pick the right category.
+I'll talk about specific solutions but picking the right category is the most important part.

 ---